adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

 ```

 <a name="remove" class="api-ref-subtitle">__remove:__</a>
 Removes the entitlement or membership of users from {% include apiRef/plc.md %}s and [user-groups](glossary.md#user-group). {% include apiRef/plc.md plural=true %} correspond to specific product access rights, so removing product access for a user is the same as removing that user from the corresponding {% include apiRef/plc.md %}.
+You can remove a maximum of 10 memberships in one command entry, unless you use the special “all” parameter to remove all memberships for the user or user-group.
 See [Remove attributes](#addRemoveAttr) section for full details of the following attributes:
 ```json
 {
   "remove" : {